 Coventry

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Coventry local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Coventry lies in the heart of the West Midlands, with a rich medieval heritage and post-war modern architecture.
+Overview ⁞ Coventry lies in the heart of the West Midlands, with a rich medieval heritage and post-war modern architecture.
 Coventry Cathedral, rebuilt after wartime destruction, stands alongside the ruins of its predecessor as a symbol of resilience.
 The city centre features museums, theatres, and modern developments, while historic streets and medieval buildings such as St Mary’s Guildhall add depth.
 Rivers, parks, and nearby countryside surround the urban area, while neighbourhoods combine historic character with contemporary life.
 Coventry’s landscape reflects its long history and cultural significance.

+Who governs Coventry?
 The local government for this district is: Coventry City Council (Metropolitan District).

 Constituencies in Coventry